Got a barking dog in your neighborhood? The first step should be talking to your neighbors about the problem. But what if these efforts don't work?

 A dog complaint program also lets everyone—dog owners and their neighbors—know what they can expect.
 A predictable system of warnings and sanctions tells dog owners what's expected of them and lets neighbors know what it will take to solve a problem before it drives everyone in the neighborhood batty.
 Of course, it doesn't do much good unless these rules are published and readily available—which, unfortunately, is rare.

 When you call, don't just make your complaint and hang up.
 If it's really a persistent problem, you need to be persistent, too.
 Find out how to follow up and get results.
-Ask the person you talk to—and write down his or her name, so you won't have to explain your problem every time you call—about the department's procedures.
+Ask the person you talk to—and write down their name, so you won't have to explain your problem every time you call—about the department's procedures.

 Need a lawyer?
 Start here.